 Students who register to use their laptops with ExamSoft software pay a per trimester use fee.
 The rate effective with the Fall 2020 exams is \$30 per trimester.
-Late fee of \$25 remains unchanged.
+There is a \$25.00 ExamSoft late fee for students who fail to register for ExamSoft within the registration time frame.